lexurco/manpager.org_aa/README.txt

 Q: What services does alearx.org provide?
 A: Most services are at alearx.org.
 There is a mail server running, so you can send me mail to this server.
-I publish news via finger (don't just finger the host itself, see instead see "What do you call your Unix users?"), and you can read them via http and gopher as well.
+I publish news via finger and you can read them via http and gopher as well.
 I publish some files to the ftp server, and the pub directory is mirrored to http and gopher.
 There are the http and gopher sites, which are mostly identical.
 You can clone my git repositories via anongit (see the /git/ directory on either www or gopher site).
 I also maintain a boring site with a blog and a resume at pro.alearx.org.

 Q: What language(s) do you speak?
 A: Russian is my native language, but I speak English fluently.
 I